 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of troubled assets, such as unpaid loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the effect of troubled assets, such as unpaid loans, on the credit union's loan loss reserves and overall capitalization.

-Having lots of these types of assets may eventually require a credit union to use capital to absorb losses, reducing its equity buffer.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the credit union, decreasing earnings and increasing the chances of a future failure.
+Having a large number of these kinds of assets may eventually require a credit union to use capital to absorb losses, reducing its equity cushion.
+Many of those assets are also likely to be in non-accrual status and no longer earning interest for the credit union, resulting in depressed earnings and potentially more risk of a failure in the future.

-On Bankrate's test of asset quality, KERN SCHOOLS scored 40 out of a possible 40 points, better than the national average of 38.15 points.
+On Bankrate's test of asset quality, KERN SCHOOLS scored 40 out of a possible 40 points, beating the national average of 38.09 points.

-A below-average ratio of troubled assets of 2.00 percent in our test was potentially indicative of greater financial strength than other credit unions.
+A lower-than-average ratio of problem assets of 0.00 percent in our test was potentially indicative of greater financial strength than other credit unions.